-When Charlie made his way to the office later in the day, I asked who the man in ball cap was.
+When Charlie made his way to the office later in the day,

 "Just a former client," he said.
 I thought nothing of it until a couple hours later when Charlie was called into Blackwell's office with Ted Richards from our accounting department.